Saltyfunnel/hypr/README.md

 ## 🧠 What This Repo Actually Is

 A **mess of trial, error, and desperation**.
 Built by someone with caffeine, luck, and zero design sense.

 These are my **Hyprland dotfiles** — fragile, barely functional, chaotic.
 It *might work*.
 Sometimes.
 If you’re lucky.

+> ⚠️ Note: In your `hyprland.conf`, the first line is commented out with a `#`.
+To make wallpaper changes work, you need to bind `w` to change wallpaper **and** remove the `#` from that first line.

 ---